Hydrocodone and IbuprofenPronunciation

 Long-term administration of NSAIDs has resulted in renal papillary necrosis and other renal injury.
 Renal toxicity has also been seen in patients in whom renal prostaglandins have a compensatory role in the maintenance of renal perfusion.
 In these patients, administration of a nonsteroidal anti-inflammatory drug may cause a dose-dependent reduction in prostaglandin formation and, secondarily, in renal blood flow, which may precipitate overt renal decompensation.
 Patients at greatest risk of this reaction are those with impaired renal function, heart failure, liver dysfunction, those taking diuretics and ACE inhibitors, and the elderly.
 Discontinuation of NSAID therapy is usually followed by recovery to the pretreatment state.

 No information is available from controlled clinical studies regarding the use of hydrocodone bitartrate and ibuprofen tablets in patients with advanced renal disease.
-Therefore, treatment with hydrocodone bitartrate and ibuprofen tablets is not recommended in patients with advanced renal disease.
-If hydrocodone bitartrate and ibuprofen tablets therapy must be initiated, close monitoring of the patient's renal function is advisable.
+Therefore, treatment with hydrocodone bitartrate and ibuprofen tablets are not recommended in patients with advanced renal disease.
+If hydrocodone bitartrate and ibuprofen tablet therapy must be initiated, close monitoring of the patient's renal function is advisable.

 As with other NSAID-containing products, anaphylactoid reactions may occur in patients without known prior exposure to hydrocodone bitartrate and ibuprofen tablets.
 Hydrocodone bitartrate and ibuprofen tablets should not be given to patients with the aspirin triad.
 This symptom complex typically occurs in asthmatic patients who experience rhinitis with or without nasal polyps, or who exhibit severe, potentially fatal bronchospasm after taking aspirin or other NSAIDs.
 Fatal reactions to NSAIDs have been reported in such patients (see CONTRAINDICATIONS and PRECAUTIONS - Pre-existing Asthma).
 Emergency help should be sought in cases where an anaphylactoid reaction occurs.